No Common Allergens

 Why change to WH dog food

-Like you, your dog gets fed up of always eating the same thing over, and over, and over, again... for ever.
-They also tend to develop some intolerance to common allergens or proteins when exposed too much to the same thing.
-Try something new and give him different proteins once in a while!
+Like you, your dog gets fed up of always eating the same thing over, and over, and over again...
+They also tend to develop intolerances to proteins and other ingredients when exposed to them too often.
+Try something new and offer your pup a variety of different and new proteins!
+What's more, just like our hundreds of happy customers, your dog will love it!

-Generally, a food that contains NO common allergens is sold at vet clinics at exorbitant prices!
-WH food is less expensive than popular brands hypoallergenic foods.
-Alternatively, many of our clients simply use it as topper to their current food to offer their pup the benefits of insect protein at a discount!
+Typically, a dog food that does not contain ANY common allergens is sold at exorbitant prices!
+WH is less expensive than most popular hypoallergenic dog foods.
+Alternatively, many of our customers use our food as a complement to their current food in order to give their pup the benefits of insect protein at a discount!

 We'll exchange it for something else for free!